 LION SCHOLARS

 The Lion Scholars designation is used by UAFS to identify students who are “conditionally” admitted to the UAFS.
 These students are on the “bubble” of our admission criteria.
 These students have an identified success team with a ROAR Advisor (first-year academic advisor), Academic Success Coach, and Financial Aid Advisor upon admission.
 This effort began with increased communication and the identified success team.
 Over the length of the initiative, we added designated classes of traditional first-year courses for Lion Scholars.
 We have added similar courses throughout the initiative.
 Consistently we have modified communication after each semester and reflected on curricular modifications.
-What we found was an increase persistence to spring and retention to fall for these students, and a higher than historical average first semester GPA.
+What we found was an increase persistence to spring and retention to fall for these students and a higher than historical average first semester GPA.

 FIRST YEAR EXPERIENCE